Office hours: 9:30-10:30 and by appointment via Zoom

 Robert Rupert (Ph.D., U. of Illinois at Chicago, 1996) works in the philosophy of mind, the philosophical foundations of cognitive science, and in related areas of philosophy of science, metaphysics, epistemology, and philosophy of language.
 His research focuses particularly on mental representation, concept acquisition, mental causation, cognitive architecture, situated cognition, group cognition, natural laws, and properties.
 Rob has been awarded a National Endowment for the Humanities Fellowship for College Teachers as well as an NEH summer research stipend.
 He has won a CU Provost's Faculty Achievement Award and a Kayden Book award, is a fellow of the Institute of Cognitive Science at CU-Boulder, and is a member of CU-Boulder's Committee for the History and Philosophy of Science.
 He has held visiting research positions at the University of Edinburgh, the Australian National University, and the Ruhr-Universität, Bochum.
-He serves as an Associate Editor for the British Journal for the Philosophy of Science.
+He is Co-Editor-in-Chief of the British Journal for the Philosophy of Science.

 For more information, see Professor Rupert's CV.

 - “Embodied Concepts, Conceptual Change, and A Priori Knowledge; or, Justification and the Ways Life Can Go”, American Philosophical Quarterly 53, 2 (April, 2016): 169–192

 - “Triple Review of J. Stewart, O. Gapenne, and E. A. Di Paolo (eds.), Enaction: Towards a New Paradigm for Cognitive Science; Anthony Chemero, Radical Embodied Cognitive Science; and Mark Rowlands, The New Science of the Mind”, Mind 125 (Jan., 2016), 497: 209–228